"Vital reading for anyone intending to walk all or part of the Wicklow Way" - Helen Bligh on Amazon.co.uk

-The Wicklow Way is Ireland's first and most popular Waymarked Way, running between Marlay Park (Dublin) and Clonegal, 82 miles (132 km) to the south.
+The Wicklow Way is Ireland’s first and most popular Waymarked Way, running between Marlay Park (Dublin) and Clonegal, 81 miles (130 km) to the south-west.
 It offers varied and scenic walking on the flanks of the rugged Wicklow mountains with loughs and waterfalls, passing historic buildings and hospitable villages.
 Much of the route lies over 1600 feet (500 metres) giving glorious views.
 Lower sections run through forests and farmland, over a mixture of tracks, roads and pathways rich in wildlife.

 - the secrets of how to book accommodation to avoid walking extra distances